Design

 Instead, we use **special transaction metadata** **custom token denomination** to mark Catena chains used by Gibbername.
 In particular: the *first* transaction in a Gibbername Catena chain must:

-Have one of its outputs have denomination Denom::NewCustom
+* Have *one of its outputs* have denomination `Denom::NewCustom` and value `1`.

 This exploits two nice features of Mel's transaction model: